-Teaching them about our body’s digestive tract, how food is broken down will help them understand their own body better and the uses of food too.
+Teaching them about our body’s digestive tract and how Food is broken down will help them understand their own body better and its uses.

-I feel it is important to teach the same to our kids as early as possible as they will appreciate the importance of food earlier than we did, and hence be more responsible at a very young age.
+I feel it is essential to teach the same to our kids as early as possible as they will appreciate the importance of Food earlier than we did, and hence be more responsible at a very young age.

 Why Cardboard Maze?

 We have all seen that interactive activities help kids learn everything better.
-The more the senses of the body involved, the more they learn.
-Hence, I decided to make it a maze activity.
+The more the senses of the body are involved, the more they know.
+Hence, I decided to make it a Digestive System maze.

-We have already made many cardboard mazes, But this is slightly different with the narrow paths and sharp curves.
+We have already made many Cardboard mazes, But this one is distinct with a learning aspect.